-During executive session, board members discuss confidential or more sensitive topics.
+During an executive session, board members discuss confidential or more sensitive topics.
 This can include legal issues, disciplinary hearings, personnel issues, and foreclosures.
 One of the most important HOA board member requirements when it comes to executive meetings is confidentiality.
-Board members must keep all discussions held in executive session private.
+Board members must keep all discussions held in an executive session private.

 If your HOA board intends to place restrictions on who can attend HOA meetings apart from the members, you must remember to follow proper procedures.
 Don’t just suddenly adopt a restriction to address a problem with attendees.
 Make sure to enact rules according to the protocols set forth by your bylaws and CC&Rs.
 You must also see to it that all community members know of this new rule or rule change.

 Moreover, you must always enforce the restriction consistently and without bias.
 Selective enforcement can lead to unsavory consequences for the board and the association.

 If a member has a disciplinary hearing scheduled, you may also want to consider allowing their attorney to attend.
 This is, of course, a special case.
 Industry practice is to prohibit attorneys from attending HOA meetings.

 It’s also up to your board whether or not to allow vendors to attend HOA meetings.
 In some cases, vendors can offer valuable insight and present what services they have for the association.
 Other times, they can be a distraction.
 The trick is to strike the right balance.
 Let them attend meetings but not always.

 Most state laws and governing documents allow homeowners time to voice their concerns and opinions during open board meetings.
 This is known as an open forum.